altmp/altv-docs/articles/configs/server.md

 # For example, if a weapon is given via giveWeaponToPed native it won't be synced
 weaponSwitch = true

-# Enables collision checks so natives like setEntityNoCollisionEntity will not work.
+# Enables collision checks so natives like setEntityNoCollisionEntity will not work
 collision = true

 # Settings related to js-module